courtois-neuromod/cneuromod-things/THINGS/things.glmsingle/code/glmsingle/README.md

 Export trialwise normalized (z-scored) beta scores into a nested .h5 file per subject, in which betas are organized per run within session.

-Betas are saved into arrays (trials, voxels) where each row is a 1D array of flattened voxel scores masked with the ``sub-{sub_num}_task-things_space-T1w_desc-func-clean_mask.nii`` functional mask.
+Betas are saved into arrays of dim=(trials, voxels) where each row is a 1D array of flattened voxel scores masked with the ``sub-{sub_num}_task-things_space-T1w_desc-func-clean_mask.nii`` functional mask.

-Launch the following script for each subject
+Run the following script for each subject:
 ```bash
 DATADIR="cneuromod-things/THINGS/things.glmsingle"
 python GLMsingle_betas_per_trial.py --data_dir="${DATADIR}" --zbetas --sub_num="01"
 ```
-Note: omit the ``--zbetas`` flag to extract raw GLMsingle betas
+Note: omit the ``--zbetas`` flag to extract raw GLMsingle betas (not z-scored)

 **Input**:
 - A subject's ``TYPED_FITHRF_GLMDENOISE_RR.mat``, a single .mat file outputed by GLMsingle (model D) in Step 4, which contains trial-unique betas per voxel